 Here’s how it works:

-- Feedback is left and displayed right next to the post in the form of comments.
+- Feedback is left and displayed right next to the post in the form of comments and suggestions.
 Team members can tag each other and choose who receives notifications for particular pieces of content.

 - Reply to comments and resolve feedback with just a few clicks.